Sleeping with a loud snorer? Here’s an idea.

 Test things out.
 There are numerous products available to consumers that are designed improve their incidences and snoring and overall sleep experience, from special pillows to nose strips.
 There’s also the Beddr SleepTuner, which has been shown to provide hospital-grade analysis on breathing and sleeping position.

 Side sleeping reduces snoring, and it can also reduce incidences of sleep apnea.
 Snoring and sleep apnea aren’t always related, but it’s not uncommon to see them together.
 One positional therapy study indicates that side sleeping is also quite effective for treating sleep apnea.
-A recent study of 105 people with positionally-driven sleep apnea (meaning they have 2x the breathing events when sleeping on their backs) showed that 75% of patients reduced their incidents of sleep apnea to less than five events per hour.
-Below 5 events/hour is considered “normal” or “healthy” by sleep physicians.
+A recent study of 105 people with positionally-driven sleep apnea (meaning they have twice the breathing events when sleeping on their backs) showed that 75 percent of patients reduced their incidents of sleep apnea to less than five events per hour.
+Below five events/hour is considered “normal” or “healthy” by sleep physicians.
 That means effectively three-quarters of them can solve their apnea with positional changes alone.

 Generally speaking, sleeping on your back is the least recommended position for those with sleep apnea and sleep health professionals often advise against it.
 That said, if you do sleep on your back, make sure you use a pillow that supports your neck, tilts your head slightly, and helps open your airway.